Hardening NixOS

 at boot time.
 It can only be used for built-in modules.

-You can find the following settings in the above guide in the
+You can find the following settings in the Boot parameters section

 # boot.nix